 – Career progression: Foundation for advanced study or specialist roles (SEN support, behaviour specialists)

-– Parent partnership: Confidence explaining developmental approaches to families
+– Parent partnership: Confidence in explaining developmental approaches to families

 Skills You Will Gain